Benders Decomposition for Bi-objective Linear Programs: Solve Example with BBSA

-We now solve \gls{BM}~\eqref{eq:ex1-updated_BMASTER_2}, weighting the two objectives with $\lambda=\frac{47}{97}$, and then employ the bi-objective simplex algorithm to identify the two consecutive non-dominated points $(\frac{-16}{9},\frac{-23}{9})$ and $(\frac{-2}{3},\frac{-10}{3})$ (Figure \ref{fig:ex1-iteration3}).
-The gray area depicts the region that is removed when adding the most recently found cut.
-The non-dominated point $(\frac{-2}{3},\frac{-18}{5})$ is removed from consideration.
-The BBSA then moves to the non-dominated point $(\frac{-16}{9},\frac{-23}{9})$ but, since this point has already been explored, moves on to the unexplored point $(\frac{-2}{3},\frac{-10}{3})$ and solves \gls{BS} using the corresponding efficient solution.
+The \gls{BBSA} then moves on to the unexplored point with objective vector $\bar{z}=(\frac{-2}{3},\frac{-10}{3})$ with associated weight $\lambda = \frac{7}{17}$ (line \ref{alg:updateNext}), which is explored in line \ref{alg:Solve BS} in the next iteration of the \gls{BBSA} Algorithm \ref{alg:BBSA}.
 This iterative process continues until there are no remaining unexplored non-dominated points.
-Figure~\ref{fig:ex1-final points} shows the final set of extreme non-dominated points that is found by the BBSA, and we can see that the reformulation correctly identifies all extreme non-dominated points of the non-decomposed (original) problem. \ifnum \value{figs}=1 {
+Figure~\ref{fig:ex1-final points} shows the final set of non-dominated extreme points that is found by the BBSA, and we can see that the reformulation correctly identifies all extreme non-dominated points of the non-decomposed (original) problem.